ayushajain/FireCRUD/readme.md

 **Kind**: global class
 <a name="new_Creates an instance of FireCRUD_new"></a>
 ### new Creates an instance of FireCRUD(firebaseUserURL, columns)
+A CRUD interface for Firebase to manage clients/users

 | Param | Type | Description |
 | --- | --- | --- |